tatumio/doc/docs/rpc/eos-rpc-documentation/chain-api/get_block.md

 # get_block

+{% hint style="warning" %}
+Please note that you are able to get data only from block number 260742168 and newer.
+{% endhint %}

 ### Overview

 The `get_block` method returns an object containing various details about a specific block on the blockchain, providing block number or block id in request.